KukicVidan/easy-alias/README.md

 ## License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this software.
-See the LICENSE file for full details.